-The Renoir Walk was enjoyed by thousands of islanders as they explored the artists favourite haunts and from the 28th of September to the 4th of October, Art for Guernsey will be building on that interest with a special display.
+The Renoir Trail was enjoyed by thousands of islanders as they explored the artist’s favourite haunts and from 28th September to 4th October, Art for Guernsey will be building on that interest with a special display.

 Renoir has a special significance for Guernsey as the artist spent just over a month on the island in 1883 and worked on 15 paintings during his stay, the majority depicting views of Moulin Huet.
 Last year Art for Guernsey celebrated his importance to our island by putting together the Renoir Walk.
 Planning permission was recently granted to make the Renoir Walk a permanent fixture in the Moulin Huet valley.

 “Energised by the overwhelming enthusiasm from the community to the walk and Renoir’s legacy, the Art for Guernsey team has sought to further capitalise upon the artist’s importance to the island by syndicating a group of local art collectors to acquire one of his original paintings.
 Rochers de Guernesey avec personnages (plage à Guernesey) is widely considered to be one of the best pieces Renoir painted during his stay and is one of just five of the original “Guernsey-painted” pieces still in private hands; the other 10 sit in major museum collections, which include the Metropolitan Museum of Art in New York, the National Gallery in London and the Musée d’Orsay in Paris,” explained David.